 Your child's primary teeth are shed at various times throughout childhood.
 Permanent teeth begin erupting at age six, and continue until age 21.
 Adults have 28 permanent teeth (32, including wisdom teeth).

 As your child's teeth erupt, be sure to examine them every two weeks, looking for lines and discoloration that may be caused by decay.
 Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes after feeding or eating.
 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.

 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
-When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
-For children younger than two, do not use Fluoride toothpaste unless advised to do so by your dentist or other health care professional.
+When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a smear-sized amount of toothpaste.
+For children younger than two, do not use fluoride toothpaste unless advised to do so by your dentist or other healthcare professional.
 We suggest reviewing proper tooth brushing procedures with your child.

 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.

 Tooth decay is caused by sugars left in your mouth that turn into an acid, which can break down your teeth.
 Children are at high risk for tooth decay for a simple reason: many children and adolescents do not practice regular, good oral hygiene habits.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.